RichardvdK/CppND-Capstone-Snake-Game/README.md

 ### 5.4: A condition variable is used in the project:
 A condition variable is used to notify the thread that extra food has been placed.

+## Extra notes:
+Good luck with getting the high score!
+On the difficulty high, I found it extremely hard to get a score above 20, so I am curious if people get more :).